Unipisa/WeaviateNET/README.md

 It is designed to manipulate Weaviate objects and not just to adapt the connection to some LLM framework as other NuGet packages do.

-## What's new in version 1.21.0.1
+## What's new in version 1.21.0.2
-Added the CountObjects method to WeaviateClass.
+Added method *CountObjectsByProperty* to count object with a specific value in a property.

-Tested against version 1.21.0 of Weaviate

-### Version 1.20.5.3
-Added the ListObjects method to WeaviateClass.
-Apparently if you omit the *limit* parameter you get an empty list so the parameter is defaulted to 25.

 ## Implementation status
 The library implements almost all the schema, class, and object manipulation.